nomicflux/servant-opaleye-blog/README.md

 postUser :: User -> AppM [User]
 postUser user = return $ users ++ [user]
 ```
 As you'll notice, we are using `AppM` in our return value.
 This was defined in App.hs as `EitherT ServantErr IO`.
 If you wanted to, you could type that in directly, and end up with type signatures such as `User -> EitherT ServantErr IO [User]`.
-But, a) that is more of a pain to read and type, and b) we'll be changing that up in a future lesson, so abstracting it out to `AppM` now will save time.
+But, a) that is a pain to read and type, and b) we'll be changing it in a future lesson, so abstracting the type out to `AppM` now will save time.

 ## Step 4: Set up BlogPost API

-Repeat the above steps to set up a blog post.
+Repeat the above steps to now set up a blog post.
 Create the file "API/BlogPost.hs".
 For a datatype, we'll use:
 ```{haskell}
 data BlogPost = BlogPost
               { bpId         :: BlogPostID